kyleko1234/myEasyLedger/rest_api/Documentation/Account/Contents/Create an Account.md

 ### Create an account
 Endpoint: `POST /account`

-Authorization: User may only create an account for an organization that they belong to.
+Authorization: AccountGroup must be provided.
+AccountGroup must belong to an organization that the user belongs to.

 Creates an account with the values of the parameters passed.
 ___